Spark Operator runtime#

 Kubernetes takes this request and starts the Spark driver in a Kubernetes pod (a k8s abstraction, just a docker container in this case).
-The Spark driver can then directly talk back to the Kubernetes master to request executor pods, scaling them up and down at runtime according to the load if dynamic allocation is enabled.
-Kubernetes takes care of the bin-packing of the pods onto Kubernetes nodes (the physical VMs), and will dynamically scale the various node pools to meet the requirements.
+The Spark driver then communicates directly with the Kubernetes master to request executor pods, scaling them up and down at runtime according to the load if dynamic allocation is enabled.
+Kubernetes takes care of the bin-packing of the pods onto Kubernetes nodes (the physical VMs), and dynamically scales the various node pools to meet the requirements.

-When using Spark operator the resources will be allocated per task, means scale down to zero when the task is done.
+When using the Spark operator the resources are allocated per task, meaning that it scales down to zero when the task is done.

-# Rebuilds the image with MLRun - needed in order to support artifactlogging etc sj.deploy()
+# Rebuilds the image with MLRun - needed in order to support logging artifacts etc. sj.deploy()

-# Run task while setting the artifact path on which our run artifact (in any) will be saved sj.run(artifact_path='/User')
+# Run task while setting the artifact path on which the run artifact (in any) will be saved sj.run(artifact_path="/User")

 from pyspark.sql import SparkSession from mlrun import get_or_create_ctx context = get_or_create_ctx("spark-function") # build spark session spark = SparkSession.builder.appName("Spark job").getOrCreate() # read csv df = spark.read.load('iris.csv', format="csv", sep=",", header="true") # sample for logging df_to_log = df.describe().toPandas() # log final report context.log_dataset("df_sample", df=df_to_log, format="csv") spark.stop()